logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

    app: otel-logzio
    component: otel-collector-conf
 data:
- config.yaml: |  #  In the "exporters" section,  replace the "{your code}" region placeholder with the 2-letter code for your region - from the Logz.io Regions and Listener hosts table, or from your Account settings page - as in step 3 above.
+ config.yaml: |  #  In the "exporters" section,  replace the "{generic}" region placeholder with the 2-letter code for your region - from the Logz.io Regions and Listener hosts table, or from your Account settings page - as in step 3 above.
   receivers:
     opencensus:
     zipkin: